 They have 3-way and 2-way coaxial speakers.
 However, they are not as popular as 2-way ones.
 The 3-way coaxial speaker system is also known as a triaxial speaker.
 It includes a piezo speaker that can exceed the frequency limits for tweeters.

 It is important to remember that the 3-way coaxial doesn’t always have more speakers than the 2-way.
-Some coaxial speakers are better than others, but they work better when the frequency range splits into two or three.
+Some full range vs coaxial speakers are better than others, but they work better when the frequency range splits into two or three.

-This Full-range sound Coaxial speakers are more affordable than component speakers because of their design.
+Coaxial speakers vs full range are more affordable than a component speaker because of its design.
 They also require less power to work correctly and are easier to install the speaker.

 Coaxial speakers have one major drawback.
 The different ranges can sometimes interfere with each other, especially the 3-way speaker.
 This is especially true for cheaper brands and can cause problems if you want a clear sound stage.